 Today’s Wonder of the Day was inspired by Alissya .
 Alissya Wonders, “how did the mayans dissapear” Thanks for WONDERing with us, Alissya !

-Combined with unsustainable farming practices, meant that the Maya no longer had the food and water they needed to survive.
-Large cities were eventually abandoned as people moved away to search for the resources they needed to survive.
+Combined with unsustainable farming practices, this meant disaster.
+The Maya no longer had the food and water they needed to survive.
+They left their large cities.
+People moved away to search for the resources they needed.

 Today, the descendants of the Mayas still live in Mexico and Central America.
 Of course, many have also moved all over the globe.
 Scientists still study the ancient culture.
 They learn important lessons about sustainable farming.
 This can help stop large-scale disasters in the future.